Azure-Samples/cognitive-service-vision-model-customization-python-samples/docs/faq.md

   - Data is of bad quality: check if your images are of very low resolution, aspect ratio being very extreme, or annotations are wrong
 - **notEnoughBudget**: it means your specified budget is not enough for the size of your dataset and model kind you are training
   - When you see this error, you can find a minimum budget required and a suggested budget in the training error message
-  - We provide you with a rough upfront minimum budget to train your model effectively.
+  - We provide you with a rough upfront minimum budget to train your model effectively and a recommended budget for optimal model quality.
 It's important to note that the minimum budget ensures basic model functionality.
-However, if you're looking for optimal model quality and performance, we recommend considering a budget that is **3-5** times higher than the minimum.
 Investing sufficient budget into the training allows us to allocate more computational power and fine-tune the model extensively, leading to better outcomes.
-    - **Generic-Classifier**: the miminum budget is: **0.0003334 * num_images** hours
+    - **Generic-Classifier**: the miminum budget is: **0.0003334 * num_images** hours.
+For optimal quality, try at least 5-10x higher than the min budget.
-    - **Generic-Detector**: the minimum budget hours is: **0.0066667 * num_images** hours
+    - **Generic-Detector**: the minimum budget hours is: **0.0066667 * num_images** hours.
+For optimal quality, try at least 3-5x higher than the min budget.
-    - **Product-Recognizer**: the minimum budget hours is: **0.0003334 * num_images * average_boxes_per_images** hours
+    - **Product-Recognizer**: the minimum budget hours is: **0.0003334 * num_images * average_boxes_per_images** hours.
+For optimal quality, try at least 2-4x higher than the min budget.
 - **datasetCorrupt**: Usually this is due to the fact that your provided annoation files or images are not accessible or annotation file is of wrong format.
 For annotation check, you can check [`cognitive_service_vision_model_customization.ipynb`](cognitive_service_vision_model_customization.ipynb) for annotation format documentation and run [`check_coco_annotation.ipynb`](check_coco_annotation.ipynb) for a quick check.
 You can check the error message returned from the API call response for dataset format violation as well
 - **datasetNotFound**: dataset cannot be found
 - **unknown**: It could be our system's issue, please reach out to us for investigation